Adaptive Manifold Clustering: Theoretical results

-by considering an \emph{adjusted volume coefficient} Note that in practice, the parameters $d$, $\frac{1}{\kappa}$ and $r_\xi$ are unknown.
-We refere to \cite{dimension_estimation} for an overview of procedures dedicated to estimate the intrinsic dimension.
+by considering an \emph{adjusted volume coefficient} Note that in practice, the parameters \( d \), \( \frac{1}{\kappa} \) and \( r_\xi \) are unknown.
+We refer to \cite{dimension_estimation} for an overview of procedures dedicated to estimating the intrinsic dimension.
 The estimation of the noise is related to the estimation of the manifold and is particularly related to the problem of recovering the projections of the data onto the manifold, see \cite{mfd_denoising4}.
 The estimation of the reach has been studied in \cite{reach_estimation}.
 However, the effect of the reach is locally small and can be ignored.
 Similarly, using a manifold denoising algorithm, we can assume the effect of the noise to be insignificant.
-In contrast, the estimation of the dimension is crucial and cannot be ignored.
+In contrast, the effective dimension parameter is crucial for the computation of the test statistic.
+Following the proofs of theorems \ref{thm_propagation} and \ref{thm_separation}, we see that the AWC procedure is still consistent in case of overestimation of \(d\) as long as the gap is significant enough.
+However, we cannot expect the algorithm to be rate optimal in this case.
+In subsection \ref{subsection_experiment_intrinsic_dimension_effect} we discuss a simple numerical example, that suggests that the procedure might be stable in practice w.r.t. to over- and underestimation of \(d\).